Vinny Marseglia

 Vincent Marseglia (born January 24, 1986) is an American professional wrestler.
-Initially performing under the name Vinny Marseglia and later as Vincent, he is known for his work with All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a record setting four-time ROH World Six-Man Tag Team Champion, with three of his reigns as part of The Kingdom.
-He is a member of The Righteous alongside Dutch.
-He also worked for Impact Wrestling, where he was a member of Honor No More.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under the mononym Vincent and is a member of The Righteous alongside Dutch.
+He is best known for his work with All Elite Wrestling (AEW) and Ring of Honor (ROH), where he is a record setting four-time ROH World Six-Man Tag Team Champion.